 (L) PROFANITY

 There is no place in Avon High School for obscenities to be used in the halls or classrooms or on school property.
 Students who persist in such behavior will be disciplined by teachers and the administration.
-For example, students who use any form of the "F" word will be referred to the office and a Saturday School may be assigned.

 (M) RESTROOMS